agcooke/sofie_ros/src/arduino_code/README.md

 	$ sudo apt-get install arduino

+Follow the instructions on the ROS website: [http://www.ros.org/wiki/rosserial_arduino/Tutorials/Arduino%20IDE%20Setup]

+If you get the error:

+	In file included from /home/${USER}/sketchbook/libraries/ros_lib/ros.h:39:0,
+	                 from anglevalue.cpp:6:
+	/home/${USER}/sketchbook/libraries/ros_lib/ArduinoHardware.h:38:22: fatal error: WProgram.h: No such file or directory compilation terminated.

+then add the following line to /home/${USER}/sketchbook/libraries/ros_lib/ArduinoHardware.h:

+	#if defined(ARDUINO) && ARDUINO >= 100
+	  #include "Arduino.h"
+	#else
+	  #include "WProgram.h"
+	  #include <pins_arduino.h>
+	#endif

+instead of:

+	  #include "WProgram.h"

-The Arduino firmware is available in the file anglevalue.pde file.
+The Arduino firmware is available in the file anglevalue.ino file.
+When uploading to the board remember to specify the correct board that you use (We have a Arduino Nano).